dhruvnps/Connect4/README.md

 # AI For Connect 4
-Connect 4 artificial intelligence which uses the minimax algorithm to access all possible outcomes up to the given search depth and calculates the best possible move using this data.
+Connect 4 artificial intelligence which uses the minimax algorithm to assess all possible outcomes up to the given search depth and calculates the best possible move using this data.
 The AI uses alpha beta pruning to narrow down its search options without sacrificing its performance in order to speed up the search process.
 Finally temporary transposition table is implemented which stores the board positions of the calculated outcomes alongside the depth of the calculations and the scores given to each board.
 Using the transposition table, iterative deepening can be introduced which means the AI will progressively search deeper as the game goes on as there will be fewer possible moves and a larger transposition table.

 ## Prerequisites